sakapon/Build-Release/README.md

 You can customize the PowerShell script to meet your needs.

 ### How to Add the Tools to `External Tools` in Visual Studio
+Choose the menu `Tools > External Tools`, and add a new content with the following information:
 - Title: any
 - Command: `powershell.exe`
-- Arguments: `-ExecutionPolicy Unrestricted (the path to .ps1 file)`
+- Arguments: `-ExecutionPolicy Unrestricted C:\scripts_folder\KTools.xxx.ps1`
 - Initial directory: `$(ProjectDir)` or `$(SolutionDir)`
 - Use Output window: `On`